Meet Colin Jackson CBE, Dancing on Ice 2021 contestant and Olympian

 Published:

+ITV entertainment show, Dancing on Ice, is gliding towards Week Four, with two celebrity contestants being eliminated from the show as the competition heats up.

-We’re back with the 13th season of Dancing on Ice and it has already been quite eventful with Denise Van Outen being forced to leave the competition after suffering an injury.
+The Dancing on Ice 2021 line-up has had a shake-up with Denise Van Outen being forced to leave the competition after suffering an injury, and Olympic gymnast Amy Tinkler replacing her with pro skater Joe Johnson.

-Part of the Dancing on Ice 2021 line-up this year is Colin Jackson MBE who was one of the celebs to have to wait until Week Two to do his first solo dance of the competition.

-If you’re a fan of Colin, make sure he gets your Dancing on Ice vote as he is up against some stiff competition for the other celebrities taking part in what looks to be a very strong year with it being a year where we cannot pick a winner.
+Colin Jackson has been impressing the judges so far, placing second on the leaderboard in Week Three with a total of 29.5 points following his performance with partner Klabera Komini to I Will Always Love You for musical week.

+Graham Bell was the latest contestant to be voted off the show, after losing out in a skate off against Rebekah Vardy.

 Colin is a sporting champion having one an Olympic medal and is a two-time world champion.
 Such talent is he that he held a 12.91-second record for over a decade in the 110m hurdles and he remains a record holder to this day in the 60m.
 But will he break any records when it comes to his time on the ice?